ChristianG1984/Anita/README.md

 ## For Developers ##

+#### Update 27.04.2013: ####

+The internal structure is much more better now!
+It fulfills my personal sense for a well code structure.
+The worst piece of code is currently the "WikifeetGrabber.cs".
+(That's the place, where the **spike** resides).
+But I will get rid of it soon.
+Step by step.
+Not to much at once. :wink:

+#### Comment for the initial state of the code ####

 This application is more a **spike**.
 The code is not so well as it could be.
 (Think of clean code, for example.)
 It was my first time, where I used the HttpRequest/HttpResponse stuff.

 [1]: http://en.wikipedia.org/wiki/Ajax_(programming)